Benefit + Awareness Month

 The ME | FM Society of BC is a registered Canadian charity working to support and advocate for people living with Myalgic Encephalomyelitis (ME), Long-Covid and/or Fibromyalgia (FM).
 They work to educate the healthcare community, government and public; provide information and resources for patients and their families; champion issues that impact the ME, Long-Covid and FM community; and promote state-of-the-art medical research, testing, diagnosis and treatments.
 They are also dedicated to building an inclusive, accessible organization that creates opportunities for the participation of patients, carers and family members at every level. | www.mefm.bc.ca

-Around 80% of ME cases are triggered by viruses or infections, and the number people with ME is increasing exponentially right now due to Covid-19.
-Several preliminary studies suggest that around half of Long Covid patients meet the criteria for ME. | learn more
+Around 80% of ME cases are triggered by infectious illnesses, and the number of people with ME is increasing exponentially right now due to COVID-19.
+Several studies suggest that around half of Long Covid patients may meet the criteria for ME. | learn more

 *occasionally referred to as SEID, or by the term Chronic Fatigue Syndrome (which some consider outdated).

 Long Covid (LC)* refers to cases where Covid survivors experience persistent symptoms, or develop new symptoms and health damage, following an infection with COVID-19.
 These symptoms can emerge on a delay, and may last for many weeks, months or years.
-They may also lead to new lifelong conditions, such as ME/CFS.
+They may also lead to new lifelong conditions, including ME/CFS.

-Long Covid can cause over 200 possible symptoms, including debilitating fatigue and post-exertional malaise; breathing problems; heart problems; blood vessel damage and clots; immune system damage; and neurological issues like memory loss.
+Long Covid can cause over 200 possible symptoms, including debilitating fatigue and post-exertional malaise; breathing problems; heart problems; blood vessel damage and clots; immune system damage; reproductive issues; and neurological issues like memory loss.
 Many Long Covid patients must reduce their work or school hours, or cannot work at all.
 Due to the ongoing rise in cases, the government of Canada has referred to Long Covid as a “potential mass-disabling event”. | learn more

 * sometimes referred to as long-haul Covid, Post-Covid Condition (PCC), or post-acute sequelae of SARS-CoV-2 infection (PASC)

-Fibromyalgia is also associated with impaired joints, fascia and other connective tissues – an issue shared with Ehlers-Danlos syndrome (EDS), a genetic disorder with which it can co-occur.
-In fact, fibromyalgia can occur alongside several other serious conditions, including ME, autoimmune diseases, irritable bowel syndrome and chronic migraines, and the overlapping symptoms can affect every aspect of a person’s daily life. | learn more
+Fibromyalgia can also be associated with impaired joints and fascia (connective tissues) – an issue shared with Ehlers-Danlos syndrome (EDS), a genetic disorder with which it can co-occur.
+In fact, fibromyalgia can occur alongside many other serious conditions such as ME, autoimmune diseases, endometriosis, irritable bowel syndrome, chronic migraines, interstitial cystitis and more, and the overlapping symptoms can affect every aspect of a person’s daily life. | learn more

 Download a PDF about the charitable cause here.